janog-netcon/netcon-problem-management-subsystem/docs/access-helper.md

 ### `netcon.janog.gr.jp/port`

 You can set password for SSH with this label.
 This label will be ignored when you use "exec" access method.
+If you don't set this label, 22/tcp is used to access nodes.